 Although the scientific basis for the disappearance of all trees soon is sketchy, the extinction of several species and the alarming shrinkage of forests have been at the centre of global dialogues for a long time.
 Between 1990 and 2005, when Nigeria got the distinction of country with the highest deforestation, the world lost forest the size of Turkey and has since lost more to illegal logging, furniture, building construction, agricultural activities and urban expansion.

-Such scale of loss is obviously a catastrophe when placed side-by-side with the role of trees in the everyday life of humans.
+Such a loss is obviously a catastrophe when placed side by side with the role of trees in the daily life of man.
 Trees filter the air and water, providing people with clean and vital resources.
 They ensure soil stability, and by extension, food production and security.
-By absorbing CO2 from the atmosphere, they also slow climate change, which is fuelling dramatic crises in many parts of the world, especially Africa.
+By absorbing carbon dioxide from the atmosphere, they also slow climate change, which is fuelling dramatic crises in many parts of the world, especially Africa.

 GETTING ACCURATE PLANK DIMENSIONS IS POSSIBLE IN THE FOREST

 Lateef is splitting an African Greenheart tree in another forest near Aaye Ekiti.
 Behind him are stumps, trunks, and other pieces of butchered trees.
 CamWood dust covers a portion of the floor.
 A labourer is carrying planks on his head to a nearby hut.
 From there, a truck will move them to a construction site or timber market.

 Each time Lateef stops his machine to put some fuel, silence hurries to the world, and the forest listens to the gossip of birds on tree branches nearby.
 “An operator like me knows the number of planks a tree can produce the moment it hits the ground,” Lateef boasts.
 “This one (points to a log), for instance, will give me ten 2-by-12.”